Call Today

 Attach the base strips to the wall with screws.
 Be careful not to over-tighten so you don’t bend the base strip.
 Don’t worry about mitering the edges – they can overlap.

-Cut a section of screen larger than your opening, and use the roller knife and screen spline to roll the top horizontal side into the base first.
+Cut a section of screen larger than your opening and use the roller knife and screen spline to roll the top horizontal side into the base first.
 Keeping the screen centered and as tight as possible, roll each vertical side into place, and finish by pulling the screen tight and rolling the bottom horizontal side into the base.

 If you create a wrinkle or a fold in the screen, that’s okay – just pull out the spline and start again.
 You want your screen to end up flat, wrinkle-free, and as tight as you can get it.
 Trim the excess screen and any loose material.